 Responsible supply chains

-1 Social investment outcomes indicator reporting is sought for project and donations >US$100,000.
+1 Social investment outcomes indicator reporting is sought for project and donations >US$100,000 annually and are reported to us by our partner organisations.

 Other